-Throughout the country, clinicians vary in the amount of opioids they prescribe.
+Throughout the country, clinicians vary in the number of opioids they prescribe.
 Sometimes, they wind up withholding critical pain relief from patients who need it.
 Other times, they prescribe opioids reflexively and excessively.

 It’s important to put a stop to unnecessary, thoughtless prescriptions.
 One way is to use non-opioid pain relief effectively.

 When can Non-Opioid Pain Relief Work as an Alternative?

 Oxycodone, morphine, and other opioid painkillers are potent.
 Derived from opium, they’re absorbed easily and attach to receptors in the body, particularly the brain and spinal cord.
 Many clinicians and patients believe that these painkillers are always more effective than non-opioid varieties.
 But is this true?

 One recent study investigated 240 patients suffering from osteoarthritis.
 Their pain levels at the start of the study were moderate to severe, and they were prescribed either an opioid or a non-opioid pain reliever.
 The opioids were oxycodone, hydrocodone, or morphine; the non-opioid pain relievers included Tylenol and non-steroidal anti-inflammatory drugs.

 A year later, the researchers followed up on reported pain and function levels.
 There turned out to be no significant difference in these measures between the patients who took opioids and those who used non-opioid pain relievers.